Donald Trump Will Leave Peacefully If He Loses Because He ‘Hates’ Being President, Ex-Official Says

-Anthony Scaramucci said that he doesn’t think the doomsday predictions that Donald Trump will try to stay in office if he is voted out of office are accurate.
-Instead, he argued that Trump actually doesn’t enjoy being president and he’ll leave peacefully so that he can move onto his next project, as The Sun reported.
+Anthony Scaramucci said that he doesn’t think the doomsday predictions are accurate that Donald Trump will try to stay in office if he is voted out.
+Instead, he argued that Trump actually doesn’t enjoy being president, and he’ll leave peacefully so that he can move to his next project, as The Sun reported.

-Scaramucci, who is often called “The Mooch,” worked for Trump for 18 months, including just 11 days as his Director of White House Communications.
+Scaramucci, who is often called “The Mooch,” worked for the administration for 18 months, including just 11 days as the director of White House Communications.
 He pushed back on the concerns that the president won’t accept a peaceful transfer of power after repeatedly suggesting that the election is rigged and that he would challenge the results.

 “He is a showman, but he actually hates the f*cking job.
 Barack Obama has him read perfectly,” Scaramucci said.

-Apparently, the work is too involved for Trump and he’d be happy to move onto something else.
+Apparently, the work is too involved for Trump, and he’d be happy to move onto something else.

 “He doesn’t like the arduous nature of the job.
-He doesn’t like the pain in the a**,” Scaramucci said.
+He doesn’t like the pain in the a**,” Scaramucci stated.

-As a result, if he were to lose the election on Tuesday, he would leave and do so peacefully the former White House employee said, contradicting predictions that there would be a conflict.
+As a result, if he were to lose the election on Tuesday, he would leave and do so peacefully, the former White House employee said, contradicting predictions that there would be a conflict.

 Instead, he thinks Trump will leave and then set up a media empire after taking a short break.